-This community pharmacy is situated in a residential area, South of Preston City Centre.
+This community pharmacy is located on a high street, in a residential area next to Preston City Centre.
 The pharmacy dispenses NHS prescriptions, private prescriptions and sells over-the-counter medicines.
-It also provides a range of services including seasonal flu and COVID vaccinations, and the NHS Pharmacy First service.
+It also provides a range of services including seasonal flu and the NHS Pharmacy First service.
 The pharmacy supplies medicines in multi-compartment compliance packs to some people to help them take their medicines at the right time.

 This was an inspection of the pharmacy which focused on the core Standards relating to patient safety.
 Not all the Standards were inspected on this occasion.
-The pharmacy was last inspected in February 2018.
+This pharmacy was last inspected in March 2018.